lake62/jacob-tutorial/content/post/hugo-tutorial-jacob-geeklaunch.md

 ## Hugo tutorial

 Following the tutorial of [GeekLauch](https://www.youtube.com/watch?v=3wkR8GyDODs).
-Note that this tutorial requires bash or `bash on ubunut on windows`.
+Note that this tutorial requires bash or `bash on ubuntu on windows`.

 ``` bash
 hugo new site tutorial-jacob